 Director of Public Health Mid-West Dr Mai Mannix

-Those attending the pop-up test centre must bring photo ID and a mobile phone number so that they can be contacted with their results.
+Children can get tested if they are accompanied by a parent or guardian and those who attend must bring a photo ID and provide a mobile phone number so they can be contacted you their results.

 Subscribe or register today to discover more from DonegalLive.ie